 - Pinch your shoulder blades together as tightly as possible (see Figure 16).

 Figure 16.
 Shoulder blades pinched together

 Brush your teeth and tongue when you wake up, after each meal, and at bedtime.

 If you have removable dentures or a dental prosthesis, take it out and clean it each time you clean your mouth.
 Do not sleep with these devices in your mouth.

 If You Develop Tightness When Opening Your Mouth

-Remember, trismus can occur anytime during, right after, or even years after your treatment.
 The earlier you start treatment for trismus, the easier it will be to restore your jaw function.
 If you notice any tightening in your jaw, call your doctor or nurse right away.
 They can refer you to:

-Speech/swallowing specialists and physical therapists.
+Speech and swallowing specialists and physical therapists.
 They can help you maintain and restore your ability to open your mouth.
 They use many techniques, such as exercise, stretching, and massage.
 They may also recommend special devices to help you open your mouth.